jefdaj/ortholang-demo/templates/tutorial.md

 result.num = var4
 ```

-The second important thing to know is that in Detourrr, every piece of code you
+The second important thing to know is that in ShortCut, every piece of code you
 evaluate gets written to its own temporary file.
 That's the reason for the
 weird dot notation above: types are equivalent to file extensions.
 After evaluating `var4` you can look in the temporary directory and find a file